 Master Gardeners have set aside a private area where we are growing heirloom vegetables.
 We use this garden to experiment with rare and unusual varieties, and different growing practices.
-The produce raised in this garden is donated to area charities.
-In this year nearly 1,900 pounds of vegetables has been harvested for them.
+Produce raised here, and not used for seed, is donated to area charities.
+In most years nearly 1,900 pounds of vegetables is harvested for them.

 A primary goal of this garden effort is the saving of seeds.
 We have developed a seed library with seeds from this garden.
 You can become a member of this seed library by attending training in the early spring each year.
 Watch for the announcement of date and time on our Events Page.

 Many folks from the Yakima Valley are familiar with the Master Gardener Annual Plant Sale.
-The first weekend in May of each year brings this huge sale of tens of thousands of plants… annuals, perennials, vegetables, herbs, hanging baskets, garden art and more.
+The first weekend in May of each year we usually can host this huge sale of tens of thousands of plants… annuals, perennials, vegetables, herbs, hanging baskets, garden art and more.
 It all happens in our greenhouse, where we raise all these plants.

 Starting in October, we take cuttings, start seeds, plant plugs, nurture, pot and re-pot, so that by May we have this glorious abundance to share with you.
 This sale is our primary funding tool to support the work we do throughout the year.